Online Sunshine Logo

 (2) Each employer who must pay an employee the Florida minimum wage shall prominently display a poster substantially similar to the one made available pursuant to subsection (3) in a conspicuous and accessible place in each establishment where such employees are employed.

-(3)(a) Each year the Department of Economic Opportunity shall, on or before December 1, create and make available to employers a poster in English and in Spanish which reads substantially as follows:
+(3)(a) Each year the Department of Commerce shall, on or before December 1, create and make available to employers a poster in English and in Spanish which reads substantially as follows:

 NOTICE TO EMPLOYEES